Stuuupidfish/Stuuupidfish/README.md

 - 👀 I’m interested in hamster, art, video game
 - 🌱 I’m currently learning everything help
 - 💞️ I’m looking to collaborate on idk
-- 📫 How to reach me: this ig
+- 📫 How to reach me: this ig (you can conatct me on my socials but my socials arent about code)
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: i had hamster namedc hamsphere

+I actually draw okay

 <!---
 Stuuupidfish/Stuuupidfish is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.